annam30/picard/README.md

 O=crosscheck.out
 ```

+Alternatively, you can run the tool via the [GATK](https://software.broadinstitute.org/gatk/download/) which bundles the Google-Cloud
+jar, and should thus "Just Work".

 #### GA4GH API
 It's also possible to build a version of Picard that supports reading from
 GA4GH API, e.g. Google Genomics: